Lynchian studies I: velvet and the architecture of unease

 You can feel his obsession and deep study of the mundane, his love of the profane and the grotesque, and the quiet precision in how he shows it to us.

 The architecture of unsettling sights and sounds sits beside objects and settings so commonplace that I feel suspended in an in-between space.
+A living room.
+A hallway.
+A diner booth.
+Nothing ornate, nothing exaggerated, and yet everything charged.
 Zero polish, and yet flawless in essence.

 As a designer, I feel mentored by the tension created beneath the surface.
 As a creative director, I learn from the composition of prop styling, lighting, and textures like velvet placed inside a room too big, or seen through a lens depth that doesn’t quite make sense.